ReactiveHTML/rimmel/docs/index.md

 These are obviously cases where "fast updates" or raw speed are irrelevant and what truly matters is adequate frontend architecture.<br>

-These are perfect cases to create Custom Sinks implementing relevant design patterns to make extreme scenarios still work optimally in an ergonomic, functional-reactive style that's easy to test and keep well organised.
+These are perfect cases to create Custom Sinks implementing relevant design patterns to make extreme scenarios still work optimally in an ergonomic, streams-oriented style that's easy to test and keep well organised.

 <br>